Amazon Predicts These Will Be the Most Popular Holiday Toys of 2021

-Amazon Predicts the Most Popular Holiday Toys of 2021 -- Ride On Toys, Disney and More
+Amazon Predicts the Most Popular Holiday Toys of 2021 -- Batman Play Sets, Disney, Baby Yoda and More

-ICYMI: Black Friday and Holiday shopping is underway!
+ICYMI: Black Friday is over, but Cyber Monday deals are here and Holiday shopping is ramping up!
 If you're looking for a gift idea or two for little loved ones, Amazon's list of the hottest toys of 2021 is out.
-According to the online retailer, this year's favorites include Baby Yoda, a Disney princess dress-up kit and a cute, squeezable golden dumpling.
+According to the online retailer, this year's favorites include Baby Yoda and a cute, squeezable golden dumpling.

 Every year, Amazon releases a list of what the company predicts will be the hottest and most popular toys of the holiday season.
 Called the "Toys We Love List," the picks, selected by Amazon's in-house toy experts, are a great look into this year's holiday toy trends.
 And if you need any proof these toys are hot, know this -- things on that list are already starting to sell out in October.